phitaylr/trojancs.org/content/students/william/Analog Circuits.md

 ![image](../images/Parallel Circuit.png)

-For a parallel circuit, when the LED is removed, the circuit is not broken because it is still connected to the other LEDs, thus retaining the propert of a complete circuit.
+For a parallel circuit, when the LED is removed, the circuit is not broken because it is still connected to the other LEDs, thus retaining the property of a complete circuit.

 ![image](../images/Parallel Circuit2.png)